assely/documentation/profile.md

 <a name="registering-profile"></a>
 ### [Registering Profile](#registering-profile)

 All profiles are registered in the `config/app.php` configuration file.
-This file contains a `profiles` array where you can add your newly created users profiles.
+This file contains a `profiles` array where you can add your newly created user's profiles.

 ```php
 'profiles' => [